USEPA/AVERT/server/README.md

 The app is currently deployed to the `epa-avert` org on [Cloud.gov](https://cloud.gov/).
 The development app is in the `avert-dev` space, while the production app in in the `avert-prod` space.
 The development app is password protected with basic authentication.

 **IMPORTANT:** Before deploying code to Cloud.gov, ensure the app has the most recent version of the webapp's build files.
-See: [epa-avert-webapp's Cloud.gov Deployment](/epa-avert-webapp#cloudgov-deployment).
+See: [client's Cloud.gov Deployment](/client#cloudgov-deployment).

 ### Development Deployment

 First, see **IMPORTANT** note above.

 The development version is exactly the same as the production version, but is password protected with basic authentication.
-Ensure you're in this directory ([epa-avert-webservice](/epa-avert-webservice)) in a terminal session and enter:
+Ensure you're in this directory ([server](/server)) in a terminal session and enter:
 `cf set-env avert-dev AVERT_AUTH true` and then: `cf push -f manifest.dev.yml`

 To view the previously-set username and password required for viewing the development site, in a terminal session run: